fercevik729/STLKER/README.md

 ## Current Features
 * Utilizes a unary and streaming gRPC microservice as well as a RESTful one
 * JWT authentication and HTTP cookies
-* Extensive use of GORM to interact with a sqlite database
+* Extensive use of GORM to interact with a PostgreSQL database
-* Redis Caching
+* Redis Caching for certain endpoints
+* Open-Api/Swagger Documentation
 * Test cases

-## Future Features
-* Dockerization
+* Docker support

 ## Current endpoints
 * /portfolios (Requires authentication)